johngod194/Google-Data-Analytics---Capstone-Project-1/README.md

 * To check the documented process SQL query has been used in the project: [SQL CODE](https://github.com/johngod194/Google-Data-Analytics---Capstone-Project-1/blob/main/SQL%20Cleaning)

-* The insights gained through the analysis were presented to the Cyclistic team: [Download Presentation Deck](https://github.com/johngod194/Google-Data-Analytics---Capstone-Project-1/raw/main/Capstone%20Project%20-%20Cyclistic%202024%20Presentation%201.pdf)
+* The insights gained through the analysis were presented to the Cyclistic team: [Presentation Deck](https://github.com/johngod194/Google-Data-Analytics---Capstone-Project-1/raw/main/Capstone%20Project%20-%20Cyclistic%202024%20Presentation%201.pdf)